Southern Appalachia

 SSA04V Copyright 2022 Steven L Madden

-These farming implements, also handcrafted, stand on the back porch of the General Bunch House.
+These handcrafted farming implements stand on the back porch of the General Bunch House.

 Pryor Bunch built the cabin in 1898 when his son, General, was eight years old.